-In this article, we will explore the effect smoking has on our scalps, as well as ways to prevent this damage.
-We will cover what smoking does to the scalp after surgery, how it impacts your result and ways to prevent poor growth.
+In this article, we will explore the effect smoking has on our scalps, as well as ways you can prevent this damage.

 How Do Wounds Heal?